The Pool (2018 film)

-The Pool (นรก 6 เมตร) is a 2018 Thai survival thriller film directed by Ping Lumpraploeng, starring Theeradej Wongpuapan and Ratnamon Ratchiratham.
+The Pool (นรก 6 เมตร) is a 2018 Thai horror thriller film directed by Ping Lumpraploeng, starring Theeradej Wongpuapan and Ratnamon Ratchiratham.
 The film revolves around a couple who is trapped in a 6 meter deep pool after the water is drained out.
 Their situation worsens when a crocodile enters the pool with them.
 It received positive reviews.

+The film was remade in India as Tu Yaa Main (2026) by Bejoy Nambiar.